AmyMialee/collisionslib/README.md

 # Collisions Lib

+## This mod is discontinued and likely will not be updated.

 Collisions Lib is a small mod which gives all mobs a solid hitbox, similar to boats and shulkers.

 There is a flag which can be disabled in order to turn mobs intangible again.